-If you’ve been injured on a job, the good news is that it should be covered by the company you’re working for, by insurance called workers’ compensation.
+If you’ve been injured on a job in Winston-Salem or anywhere in North Carolina, your injury should be covered by the company you’re working for, by insurance called workers’ compensation.
 Workers’ comp is insurance that is required by law and can have serious consequences if the company in question fails to meet this necessity.

 The rule of workers’ comp generally only applies if three or more employees exist under a company’s employ.
 However, there are some special cases in which employers, known as contractors, have to provide workers’ comp for even one employee.
 If there are questions from the beginning to the end, Lewis & Keller can provide help through all the steps.